lusaxweb/vuesax/docs/components/README.md

 ## Icon

-Add a nice icon to the button by passing `vs-icon` as `true` and using the button slot with an html icon.
+You can add an icon to the button with the property `vs-icon`

 ::: tip
 Vuesax use the **Google Material Icons** font library.
 For a list of all available icons, visit the official [Material Icons page](https://material.io/icons/).